dwdas9/home/articles/MicrosoftFabric/CaseStudy-Json-DeltaLake.md

 ) using delta
 ```

+Remember: **using delta** at the end.

 ![alt text](image-33.png)

 ### Set Up the Copy Data Process

-1. **Source Setup**: Follow the diagram to set up the source.
+- **Source Setup**: Follow the diagram to set up the source.
 Ensure the admin account has the right permissions for the source folder.

 ![alt text](image-34.png)

-2. **Destination Setup**: Follow the diagram for the destination setup.
+- **Destination Setup**: Follow the diagram for the destination setup.

 ![alt text](image-35.png)

-3. **Mapping Setup**: Follow the diagram to set up the mapping.
+- **Mapping Setup**: Follow the diagram to set up the mapping.

 ![alt text](image-37.png)

 ### Run the Pipeline

-1. Click "Run."
+Click "Run."
 The pipeline will process all the JSON files and add the data to the Delta Lake table.
 That’s it!

 ![alt text](image-38.png)

 ### Check the Delta Lake Table Data

-- Go to the lakehouse, expand the table, and you will see that all the JSON data has been loaded into the Delta Lake table.
+Go to the lakehouse, expand the table, and you will see that all the JSON data has been loaded into the Delta Lake table.

 ![alt text](image-39.png)